foundation-model-stack/fms-guardrails-orchestrator/docs/architecture/adrs/001-orchestrator.md

 1. Detectors will be REST servers.
 2. The detector API will be unary only i.e. not require streaming or handle streaming requests.
     1. Each detector will be able to select its "chunking policy" from a configured/pluggable registry in the orchestrator (token, sentence, paragraph, whole-doc initially).
     2. Consequence: The detector API will be simpler than if the detector server(s) are expected to do input buffering and chunking and output streams.
 Individual(s)/team(s) contributing detector(s) will not be responsible for this logic.
+This will likely allow integration of more detectors more easily.
 3. In the case where the end user invokes a streaming implementation through the orchestrator, the text passed from chunkers to detectors will be assumed to be directly concatenable for tracking purposes, like streamed text generation server results.
     1. Consequence: Detectors that will be affected e.g. by whitespace surrounding chunks like sentences must account for this.
 4. The presence of any results from a detector will be assumed to be the “results” returned to the end user. “results” is in quotes since this information will be potentially combined (but importantly, not changed!) with text generation server result information by the orchestrator.